The Brunette Odalisque: Subject

 The subject and format of the picture might suggest that it represents a mythological figure.
 In the time period, a reclining nude woman would generally be expected to represent a goddess, not a contemporary person.
-Jacob's Vanloo's Coucher à l'italienne and Jacob Jordaens' Candaules and Gyges are two representative examples.
+Jacob Vanloo's Coucher à l'italienne and Jacob Jordaens' Candaules and Gyges are two representative examples.
 The pose of the nude woman in Boucher's The Brunette Odalisque is a pose that Boucher often used to depict mythological figures in his own works like Leda and Venus Requesting Vulcan for Arms for Aeneas.

 François Boucher, A Lady on Her Day Bed, 1743.
 Presumed Portrait of Madame Boucher.
 Frick Collection, New York.

 However, art historians believe that The Brunette Odalisque may be a portrait of a real-life woman due to the specificity with which Boucher represented her features.
 There has been many guesses about her identity, including Madame de Pompadour, Victoire O’Murphy (alias Mlle de Saint-Gratien, the elder sister of the supposed subject of Boucher's The Blonde Odalisque).
 Above all, many art historians believe that the woman in the painting is Jean Cailleux, Boucher’s wife.

 There are many reasons that support Boucher's wife as the central subject in the painting.
 For example, Boucher was not a portrait painter and did not paint portraits unless he had a special connection to the subject.
 In addition, François Boucher’s name is signed on a little note on the side table, once again, indicating a special link between the subject and the painter.
 Additionally, scholars have noted that the woman in The Brunette Odalisque resembles the presumed portrait of Boucher's wife in the Frick Collection.
 The possible identification of the subject as Boucher's wife generated controversy at the time.
 The art critic Denis Diderot chastised Boucher for "prostituting" his wife by displaying a nude painting of her, describing a work that resembles the Brunette Odalisque.